4 follow up email after interview examples

 Break through the silence

 The interviewer said she'd let you know by Tuesday if you made it to the next round of interviews.
 It's now Thursday, and you haven't heard anything.
 What's going on?
-It's possible you didn't make the cut.
-But it's equally likely that the interviewer just got busy.
+Why didn't you get a job offer yet?
+Sure, it's possible you didn't make the cut—but it's equally likely that the interviewer just got busy.

 What should you do next?
 Call or email.
 If you don't get a reply in a few days, try again.
 Yes, you might occasionally annoy a frazzled hiring manager.
 But as long as your messages are polite and brief, most interviewers are more likely to be impressed by your perseverance, communication skills and interest in the job.